-Dr. Robert Ingram (and his twin sister Sabina) were born on the 20th of December, 1877 in Howard Twp, (Kent County).
-He was the 6th of 8 children born to Matthew Ingram and the former Ellen Anderson.
-At the time of his birth, his father farmed at Lot 3, Concession 9 in Howard Twp.
+Dr. Robert Ingram (and his twin sister Sabina) were born on the 20th of December, 1877 in Howard Twp, (Chatham-Kent).
+Dr. Ingram was the 6th of 8 children born to Matthew Ingram and the former Ellen Anderson.
+At the time of his birth, his parents farmed at Lot 3, Concession 9 in Howard Twp.
 His siblings were; William M. Ingram, Mary Maud Ingram, Herbert Matthew Ingram, John Anderson Ingram, his twin sister Sabina E. Ingram, Adelaide “Addie” Ingram and Grace Ellen Ingram.

 Dr. Ingram attended Rushton Public School.
-In 1895, after completing secondary school he went back to Rushton Public School as a teacher.
+After completing secondary school in 1895 he went back to Rushton Public School as a teacher.
 His starting salary was $300.00 per year.
 Eventually his salary was increased to $400.00 per year.
 Dr. Ingram attended Medical School at The University of Toronto Faculty of Medicine and graduated M.B. in 1903.
 Dr. Ingram opened a medical practice in Dover Center in October of 1904.
-He was appointed Medical Officer of Dover Twp. in 1908.
+He was appointed as the Medical Officer for Dover Twp. in 1908.

-He married Reine (Morton) Brandon in Vancouver on the 2nd of October, 1912.
+He married Rene (Morton) Brandon in Vancouver on the 2nd of October, 1912.
 Mrs. Ingram was born in 1875.
-In 1910 Mrs. Ingram was divorced and living in Detroit, Michigan.
-She boarded at 267 Lafayette Ave., and she was a salesclerk in a department store.
+According to the 1910 census Mrs. Ingram was divorced and living in Detroit at 267 Lafayette Avenue.
+Her occupation was listed as a salesclerk in a department store.

-After the war, Dr. Ingram lived and practiced in Ridgetown for a time, but Dr. and Mrs. Ingram moved to Coboconk, Ontario where he practiced medicine for 35 years.
+After the war, Dr. Ingram lived and practiced medicine in Ridgetown for a time before moving to Coboconk, Ontario where he practiced medicine for 35 years.

 Mrs. Ingram died at the Lindsay Hospital in Lindsay, Ontario on the 13th of June, 1956.
 Dr. Ingram died at Coboconk, Ontario on the 22nd of June,1957.
 His funeral was held in Coboconk.
-Dr. and Mrs. Ingram are buried at Greenwood Cemetery in Ridgetown.
+Dr. and Mrs. Ingram were buried at Greenwood Cemetery in Ridgetown.
 Dr. Ingram’s twin sister Sabina lived to be 99 years old.

 *Dr. Ingram is also featured on the ‘Gathering Our Heroes’ website.